kunukulavanya03/v/README.md

 ## Features

-- User registration and login
+- user authentication
+- data storage
-- CRUD operations for data items
+- data retrieval
-- Data item search and filtering
-- Notifications for specific events

 ## API Endpoints

-- `POST /api/users/register` - Create a new user account.
+- `POST /api/register` - Register a new user
-- `POST /api/users/login` - Log in to the application.
+- `POST /api/login` - Login an existing user
-- `GET /api/data` - Retrieve a list of all user data.
+- `GET /api/data` - Get all data for the authenticated user
-- `POST /api/data` - Create a new data item.
+- `POST /api/data` - Create new data for the authenticated user
-- `GET /api/data/{data_id}` - Retrieve a specific data item.
+- `GET /api/data/{data_id}` - Get a specific data item for the authenticated user
-- `PUT /api/data/{data_id}` - Update a specific data item.
+- `PUT /api/data/{data_id}` - Update a specific data item for the authenticated user
-- `DELETE /api/data/{data_id}` - Delete a specific data item.
+- `DELETE /api/data/{data_id}` - Delete a specific data item for the authenticated user
+- `POST /api/password_reset` - Reset the password for the authenticated user

 ## License